 Controlling Seizures and Finding Fulfillment

 After her diagnosis, Kennedy took a year off from her dissertation, trying one anticonvulsant after the other.
 Finally, she found a combination that worked.

 The simple partial seizures still occur occasionally, but medicine has staved off her tonic-clonic seizures for seven years.
 “That gives me hope,” Kennedy says.
 “I’m hopeful they’ll continue to be controlled, that one day I won’t have any seizures at all anymore.”

 Today the sun’s coming up on a life with new dreams, new achievements.
 Kennedy soon will defend her dissertation.
 The topic, how suburban transportation affects access to healthcare, was born directly from her epilepsy experience.

 Her friendships are tighter, more authentic.
 If she and her mom were close before, epilepsy only cemented their bond.
-She’s dating, gearing up for her first epilepsy 5K, looking forward to fostering children.
+She’s dating, gearing up for an epilepsy 5K, looking forward to fostering children.
 And in shelving a teaching career, Kennedy found a calling in community-based research.

 Coming to epilepsy as an adult isn’t easy.
 But to those newly diagnosed, Kennedy says absorb it, accept it and move on.

 “Make your new life a good life,” she says.
 “It’s OK to get angry or sad, but you can’t change back.
 The biggest thing for me was accepting that I’ll never have the life I used to have, and I’ll never have the life I thought I’d have.
 But I can still have a great life.”